na-na-hi/renget/archive/qggn4.md

 She… walked at random.
 That is never a good sign.
 Her only option was to follow suit and go asking around establishments if they saw a girl with three tails that ended in dragon heads.

-Glod bless Orochi for her discernible appearance impossible to miss.
-‘If she was a normal student, tracking her down would be near impossible.’
-If this disgusts or brings discomfort to herself, Rosethorn doesn’t show it on her face.
+Glod bless Orochi for her discernible appearance impossible to miss. *‘If she was a normal student, tracking her down would be near impossible.’* If this disgusts or brings discomfort to herself, Rosethorn doesn’t show it on her face.

 Wearing a perfect poker face with a smile, cultivated through years of experience and service.
 Even then, it cannot hide or shield her heart from the doubts and darkness.
 From her mutant students, even if Orochi's appearance is not monstrous or strange, she is harmful.

 Hazardous to others even if she doesn’t mean to.
 The amount of control over herself, discipline, and kindness to not just go around and hurt others exceeds an excruciating amount.
-Not only she is poisonous, but she also has three dragon heads that can dismember a person like it is a sandwich.
+Not only is she poisonous, but she also has three dragon heads that can dismember a person like it is a sandwich.

 She always kept them under control and kept her distance from others, and her quirk was not a problem for everyone else.
-One of the worst cases of functional mutation she had seen in her life, yet she managed to pull it through with a smile and wish to be a hero.
+One of the worst cases of functional mutation she had seen, yet she managed to pull it through with a smile and wish to be a hero.

 *‘That girl should’ve snapped long ago.
 Yet she didn’t, only now… girl, you should’ve at least told me, or your family!’* Rosethorn Never would scream at a girl who may have snapped, it would only cause things to become worse, but for someone so mindful, to ignore such basic acts of humanity and emotion… it is not good.